psadmin-io/talk.running-ps-on-oci/slides/talk.md

 The plan is build DR in another region.
 Do we need separate policies for DR when they really are production servers, just offline/standby in another region?
 I don't think so.

+Use structured tags and namespaces.
+Using pre-defined tags and enforcing them will help us build reports and dynamic groups to cover our resources.

 ---

 # Re-architecting PeopleSoft

 ### Networking

-* Single VCN for PeopleSoft
+* Two VCNs for PeopleSoft
   * Separate VCN for Database
 * Build our own network space
   * Use 10. /16 CIDR block